0x3333/UGUI/README.md

 # Introduction

+## Repo Info
+This repo is an aggregator, I added to it several commits from other forks.
+A list can be in the COMMITS.md.

 ## What is µGUI?
 µGUI is a free and open source graphic library for embedded systems.
 It is platform-independent and can be easily ported to almost any microcontroller system.
 As long as the display is capable